TUM-DSE/research-work-info/thesis/THESIS-README.md

 # Thesis guidelines

-Please have these guidelines in mind when writing your thesis.
+Please have these guidelines in mind when writing your thesis or report.

 ## Template

-- Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)
+- **Thesis template**: Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)

+- **Guided research/IDP template**: - Please use the following template for writing your report: [Template](https://www.usenix.org/conferences/author-resources/paper-templates)